Published: October 28, 2020

-For instance, if you offer language courses, a search bar and filter for kind of language & its level can be enough.
+For instance, if you offer language courses, a search bar and a filter for the different languages & their level should be enough.

-To make the use of your website fully convenient you can add a set of screens for titles, courses, and lessons.
+To make your website fully convenient for potential clients, you can add a set of screens for titles, courses, and lessons.

 If you offer a certain number of different courses, you can add Titles Screen.
 It’s made for users to better understand the initial idea of what the course or category is about.

-Along with the title, you can add a price, duration, level, but, of course, it’s up to you.
+Along with the title, you can add the price, duration, level, etc., but of course it’s up to you.

-This is where price, level, and the average duration isn’t optional but a must-have.
+This is where price, level, and the average duration aren't optional but rather must-have.